Small protests in Moscow for free elections

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOSCOW: Russian opposition activists held small one-man protests in Moscow on Saturday to demand free elections, as the wave of the Russian capital’s larger demonstrations took a breather this weekend.
+MOSCOW: Russian opposition activists held small one-man protests in Moscow Saturday to demand free elections, as the wave of the Russian capital´s larger demonstrations took a breather this weekend.

 In a move to circumvent restrictions by the authorities, activists took turns to hold protest signs as such demonstrations do not technically need approval.

-The protests, held at several locations in central Moscow, were a far cry from the wave of rallies in which tens of thousands took to the streets after opposition figures were banned from local elections a month ago.
-The previous rallies, which have taken place every Saturday since the ruling, were the biggest since mass protests broke out in 2011 against President Vladimir Putin’s return to the Kremlin after a term as prime minister.
+The previous rallies, which have taken place every Saturday since the ruling, were the biggest since mass protests broke out in 2011 against President Vladimir Putin´s return to the Kremlin after a term as prime minister.

 Police have come down hard on the demonstrations, which have tapped into wider anger over declining living standards and a stalling economy.

+They stand accused of offences including throwing plastic water bottles at police officers.

+"Things were hard before but now authorities aren´t even trying to hide what they are doing," Ryabikova told AFP, saying she feared Soviet-style repressions.
+She said the arrested protesters are being tried without due process.
+"The courts are just a formality," she added.

-MOSCOW: Russian opposition activists held small one-man protests in Moscow on Saturday to demand free elections, as the wave of the Russian capital’s larger demonstrations took a breather this weekend.
+MOSCOW: Russian opposition activists held small one-man protests in Moscow Saturday to demand free elections, as the wave of the Russian capital´s larger demonstrations took a breather this weekend.

 In a move to circumvent restrictions by the authorities, activists took turns to hold protest signs as such demonstrations do not technically need approval.

-The protests, held at several locations in central Moscow, were a far cry from the wave of rallies in which tens of thousands took to the streets after opposition figures were banned from local elections a month ago.
-The previous rallies, which have taken place every Saturday since the ruling, were the biggest since mass protests broke out in 2011 against President Vladimir Putin’s return to the Kremlin after a term as prime minister.
+The previous rallies, which have taken place every Saturday since the ruling, were the biggest since mass protests broke out in 2011 against President Vladimir Putin´s return to the Kremlin after a term as prime minister.

 Police have come down hard on the demonstrations, which have tapped into wider anger over declining living standards and a stalling economy.